 Blog linking can provide benefits to both your blog and your readers.
 When someone is reading a blog, they are looking for credible, expert advice.
 Whether it be a recipe, dating advice, or even how to create a business profile, the reader is expecting the information they receive to be accurate and useful.
 Providing links within your writing gives your reader insight as to where you got your information and other articles that may be helpful.
-This article will explain the different types of links, the best ways to use links in your blog, and the do’s and don’ts of implementing links.
+This article will explain the different types of links, the best ways to use links in your blog, and the do’s and don’ts of implementing links used top SEO consultants.

 External vs. Internal Links

 The two main types of links that are used in blog linking are external links and internal links.
 An external link is anytime that you link to a site outside of your own website.
 This can include linking to other blogs within your blog or any other instance where the link leads the reader to other websites.
 Internal links or links within a blog post that will lead the reader to somewhere else on your own website.

 Your first instinct when blog linking may be to include only internal links that will lead to other blog posts that you have written.
 While this is helpful for your own web traffic, you may not have already written articles or blogs that have related information to what you’re currently writing about.
 For example, if you are writing an article about the best times to plant roses and you haven’t written an article yet in any relation to roses, including your own links will not be as useful as including links from a different blog or website that has already written about roses.
 In these instances, using external links will be helpful for both you and your reader.

 - Linking to an article or study that you referenced in your post.

 - Linking to a service that you were viewing.
 Anytime that you speak about a specific product or service, it is best practice to link them in order for the reader to be able to have direct access to that product or service.